 PLEASE PRINT AND POST THIS DOCUMENT SO YOU AND YOUR STUDENT ARE FULLY AWARE AND COMPLIANT.
 THANK YOU.

 - Limited number of students in every studio

 - Keep same level students grouped in a studio with minimal movement and crossover within THE INDUSTRY

-- The wearing of masks and in what capacity will be dictated by the LA County guidelines – For now, Masks are mandatory in common areas and optional in studios for students only.
+- The wearing of masks and in what capacity will be dictated by the LA County guidelines – For now, Masks are mandatory with the exception of children 5 years old and below.